ioannisPApapadopoulos/semismoothQVIs/README.md

 A firedrake implementation of the semismooth Newton method for obstacle-type quasivariational inequalities as described in

-"A globalized inexact semismooth Newton method for nonsmooth fixed point equations involving variational inequalities" (2024), A. Alphonse, C. Christof, M. Hintermüller, I. Papadopoulos
+"A globalized inexact semismooth Newton method for nonsmooth fixed point equations involving variational inequalities" (2024), A. Alphonse, C. Christof, M. Hintermüller, I. P. A. Papadopoulos

-The key trick is to leverage one step vinewtonrsls in PETSc in order to implement the active-set.
+The implementation trick is to leverage one step of vinewtonrsls in PETSc in order to implement the active-set.
 This package works in parallel.

 ### Dependencies and installation ###